koleo9am/hass_max_home_automation/README.md

 As almost everyone I am developing this in my free time, so be kind in case I have delays in communication/enhancements.

+## Deployment
+I have Home Assistant and MAX!
+Home Automation installed on the same Raspberry PI Model 3B+.
+MAX!
+Home Automation has enabled HTTP API only for localhost at 8080 port.

+## Useful links
+How to install MAX!
+Home Automation on Raspberry PI: https://sourceforge.net/p/max-home-automation/wiki/Raspberry%20installation/

 ## Feature list
 * Climate Component
   * all Operational modes: AUTO, MANUAL, BOOST, VACATION